 How to design wireframes that work

 Recently we were asked by a client to design the front end of a booking website and app with a set of new features.
-When designing these kind of technology based projects you sometimes get stuck especially when you are asked to come up with a completely new and innovative approach.
+When designing this kind of technology-based project you sometimes get stuck especially when you are asked to come up with a completely new and innovative approach.
 New findings or practices within UX design aren’t commonly shared or known yet and this might keep you from proceeding.
 A lot of design questions pop up from nowhere with only a small amount of answers.
 This would be the moment to research and to discover.
-Discovery is a crucial part in the design process, it’s that time we are truly learning and try to make sense of the actual problems to overcome any obstacles.
-Unfortunately the whole design process is covered in myths and half truths that make a straight no-nonsense design approach difficult.
+Discovery is a crucial part of the design process, it’s that time we are truly learning and trying to make sense of the actual problems to overcome any obstacles.
+Unfortunately, the whole design process is covered in myths and half-truths that make a straight no-nonsense design approach difficult.
 At that specific moment, standing in front of all these questions, you can try three things: reinvent the wheel, pioneer unexplored new frontiers or just find something that already exists and copy it.

 Discovery is a crucial part in the design process, it’s that time we are truly learning and try to make sense of the actual problems to overcome any obstacles.

 One of the UX myths that go around is that all your design has to be 100% original.
-Although authentic design and originality are very, very important when it comes to experiencing creative work in general, simply because they have to evoke a certain emotion in the hearts of the spectator, in case of user experience design this might not be completely true.
-Of course we want the design of the user interface to look cool and oomph inducing, but UX is mainly a matter of practicality and usability.
+Although authentic design and originality are very, very important when it comes to experiencing creative work in general, simply because they have to evoke a certain emotion in the hearts of the spectator, in the case of user experience design this might not be completely true.
+Of course, we want the design of the user interface to look cool and oomph-inducing, but UX is mainly a matter of practicality and usability.
 Websites or apps are self-service products.
-This means that usually there are no manuals, training or customer service people available to help or guide the user through the journey.
+This means that usually there are no manuals, training, or customer service people available to help or guide the user through the journey.
 Users have to use their own wits to find their way around.

 Understanding the underlying problems before attempting to solve them

 A lot of answers and solutions are already available in the form of precedent projects and other applications that have already been proven to work.
-Unless the has been patented (enter a grey world of patenting software and intangible things like UX) you are basically free to use any UX solution that you will come across on the internet.
-So why reinventing the wheel?
-Why going through the lengthy process of finding the right design solution, if the solution can be found right in front of you and you don’t even have to do usability testing either.
+Unless the UI/UX has been patented (enter a grey world of patenting software and intangible things like UX) you are free to use any UX solution that you will come across on the internet.
+So why reinvent the wheel?
+Why go through the lengthy process of finding the right design solution, if the solution can be found right in front of you and you don’t even have to do usability testing either?
 But as said before every project is unique and has its own challenges.
-The size of the project, the time and the budget allocated alone call for different measures.
+The size of the project, the time, and the budget allocated alone call for different measures.
 There are as many UX solutions as there are users or user behaviors.
-What to do if you are facing new or difficult to specify features because there are no precedents to be found?
+What to do if you are facing new or difficult-to-specify features because there are no precedents to be found?
 What if the user journeys are really complicated?
 What if you are threading unexplored territory?
 If time and budget are limited, so is the feasibility of the project.

 Tackling the challenging parts first might keep your project flow going.
 Honesty and flexibility towards your client and your team are also important because in any project, due to uncertainties, new tasks may arise at any time.
 Speeding up the process by jumping over or forgetting important steps can be fatal for the end result of the project.
 Design goes hand in hand with technology and designers bring their unifying vision to keep consistency in the UI.
 Their input is what you could call the creative glue.